cle-b/niobium/docs/index.md

 ## Why Niobium

-Selenium is a good tool for web automation, but sometimes it’s hard to write a clean automation script.
+Selenium is a good tool for web automation, but sometimes it's hard to write a clean automation script.

 With Niobium, you can keep using Selenium while simplifying your scripts.
 For example, Niobium adds a new element locator,` By.IMAGE`, which enables image recognition in `WebDriver.find_element` to locate an element on the webpage.